-Supporting economies, enabling participation

-Inter-Island Air and Ferry Services
+Supporting economies, enabling participation Lifeline Inter-Island Air and Ferry Services

-- The need to replace the ageing ferry fleet and address the multitude of built-in problems and constraints, coupled with the probable need to increase interisland air connectivity has led to a considerable amount of work over the last 20 years. - Lack of parity with other ferry services in Scotland with regard to connectivity, costs and quality. - Lack of capacity on specific routes / sailings, particularly for vehicles and in terms of available tonnage. - Limited capacity on inter island air services need for third aircraft outlined in business case work. - Timetables do not fully meet community needs longer operating day and more frequency required. - The vision taken from the Orkney Partnership Connectivity Delivery Group is simply put: integrated, sustainable and affordable inter island transport services which meet the needs of isles residents, businesses and visitors. - The Orkney Inter-Island Transport Study (OIITS) work is progressing to Final Business Case stage, following earlier STAG Appraisals.
-In February 2023 OIC and the Scottish Government established a Ferry Replacement Task Force to work jointly on proposals to support OIC's consideration of options for the long-term renewal of the Orkney internal ferry fleet considering potential funding models and sources available, considering the businesses cases for replacement to inform the 2024-25 budget discussions within Scottish Government. - New terminal buildings, which meet CAA requirements, have already been built at the airfields in North Ronaldsay and Sanday, and there are now plans to build new airfield terminal buildings at the four remaining airfields in the North Isles.
+- The need to replace the ageing ferry fleet and address the multitude of built-in problems and constraints, coupled with the probable need to increase inter-island air connectivity has led to a considerable amount of work over the last 20 years. - Lack of parity with other ferry services in Scotland with regard to connectivity, costs and quality. - Lack of capacity on specific routes / sailings, particularly for vehicles and in terms of available tonnage. - Limited capacity and frequency on inter island air services need for third aircraft outlined in business case work. - Timetables do not fully meet community needs longer operating day and more frequency required (as outlined in Routes and Services Methodology work). - Length of commuting times with ageing fleet and multi-leg journeys with islands sharing services. - The vision taken from the Orkney Partnership Connectivity Delivery Group is simply put: integrated, sustainable and affordable inter island transport services which meet the needs of isles residents, businesses and visitors. - The Orkney Inter-Island Transport Study (OIITS) work is progressing to Final Business Case stage, following earlier STAG Appraisals.
+In February 2023 OIC and the Scottish Government established a Ferry Replacement Task Force to work jointly on proposals to support OIC's consideration of options for the long-term renewal of the Orkney internal ferry fleet considering potential funding models and sources available and the businesses cases for replacement to inform the 2024-25 budget discussions within Scottish Government. - New terminal buildings, which meet CAA requirements, have already been built at the airfields in North Ronaldsay and Sanday, and there are now plans to build new airfield terminal buildings at the four remaining airfields in the North Isles.
+The roll out of Wi-Fi connectivity at Eday, Stronsay, Westray and Papa Westray airfields during 2023 means key reporting and training at the airfields can move away from paper recording to electronically logged.